unitaryfund/mitiq/docs/source/01_guide/01_guide_05-error-mitigation.rst

 -----------------------------------------

-The noisy intermediate scale quantum computing (NISQ) era is characterized by short or medium-depth circuits and noise affecting operations, state preparation, and measurement :cite:`Preskill_2018_Quantum`.
+The noisy intermediate scale quantum computing (NISQ) era is characterized by short or medium-depth circuits in which noise affects state preparation, gate operations, and measurement :cite:`Preskill_2018_Quantum`.

 Current short-depth quantum circuits are noisy, and at the same time it is not possible to implement quantum error correcting codes on them due to the